Key precept: Humans are intrinsically self-centered, we simply can’t stop ourselves from ruining essential relationships thus causing self-harm.

 ~ 3360 BC: “and Irad begat Mehujael” (Gen 4:18) name means “Destroyed of God.”

 3300 BC: Arrival of fallen angels/ gods/ aliens on earth at ~ 3300 BC, or ~450 years from the beginning of history, according to multiple diverse sources.
+More on this in a later post.
 Indus Valley civilization begins at Harappa and Mohenjo-Daro, supporting a population of over 5 million people by the time of the flood.
 By comparison, New York City, the largest city in the United States, has a population of about 8 million people, and Los Angeles, the second-largest city in the US, only has a population of about 4 million.

 Imagine what Muhammad, founder of the 2nd largest and fastest growing religion in the world, would have accomplished had he lived for 900 years from ~ 600 – 1500 AD.
 He proclaims he is the true prophet of God and reforms what says is a corrupted version of God’s word, righteously eliminating idol worship and establishing just laws.
 Within 100 years Muslim armies defeated European forces to conquer and rule an empire from Spain through northern Africa to India, bringing about a Golden Age of scientific knowledge, wealth and cultural achievements.

-3200 BC: Cycladic culture on Greek islands supports thousands of inhabitants on each of many islands growing wheat and barley, raising sheep, goats, and pigs, and fishing.
+3200 BC: Cycladic culture on Greek land supports thousands of inhabitants on remnants of land remaining above water as islands after the flood created the Mediterranean Sea.
+What percentage of this civilization remains submerged so unaccounted for is unknown.
+Known for being a settled and organized community growing wheat and barley, raising sheep, goats, and pigs, and fishing.
 It is best known for flat female idols carved from marble.

 3100 BC: first Egyptian dynasty, first Egyptian pyramids built.

 ~ 3160 BC: “and Methusael begat Lamech “Gen 4:18) name means “Those in Despair”.
 From Cain’s line but marries Adah & Zillah, daughters of righteous Cainan (Jasher 2:17,36).
-Possibly a believer, since he lives during righteous Enoch’s reign during a great revival, or possibly Adah & Zillah are corrupted.
+Possibly a believer, since he lives during righteous Enoch’s reign during a great revival, or more likely he abducted Adah & Zillah like Hamor abducted Dinah, daughter of Jacob.

 ~3060 BC: “And Lamech took unto him two wives: the name of the one was Adah, and the name of the other Zillah.
 And Adah bare Jabal…And his brother’s name was Jubal…And Zillah…bare Tubalcain.”
 (Gen 4:19-22) Notice, unlike the genealogical record up to this point – these sons are NOT said to have been begotten by their father, but only that his two wives bare them.
 This is suggestive of “Joseph the husband of Mary, of whom was born Jesus, who is called Christ…Joseph…take unto thee Mary thy wife: for that which is conceived in her is of the Holy Ghost.”
 (Mat 1:16) Only in the case of J, J & T the conception could not be holy.
 We’ve already examined how the rise of civilization contributed to warfare and the corruption of mankind.
 There are other clues in the record of these three men of other factors at work as well, which will be examined further in the next post.